MedVertical

 CI/CD Quality Gate

 Your CI tests code quality.
 Records tests data quality.
-Add FHIR validation to your pipeline in under 5 minutes.
+Add FHIR validation to your pipeline as a repeatable gate.

 For: IG authors, FHIR dev teams, health-tech engineers, AI agent builders